 Describing the location of the long description in the

-If the long description is on the same page as the image and its location can be accurately pinpointed by being described, the
+When a long description is provided on the same web page as an image, its location can be described using the

 Structurally associating the image and its adjacent long description (HTML5)

-and a table) is explicitly associated to the image by using
+<figcaption> element.
+It is explicitly associated to the image using

 role="group" on the containing

-aria-described-by attribute can be used to link the description to the image.
+aria-describedby attribute can be used to link to a description of the image that is provided anywhere on the same web page, in a similar way to the longdesc approach.
 The value of the attribute is the

 - G73: Providing a long description in another location with a link to it that is immediately adjacent to the non-text content